Kaiserreich/Kaiserreich-4-Bug-Reports/.github/ISSUE_TEMPLATE/crash.md

 ---
-name: Crash
+name: In-game Crash
-about: Assist us in tracking down crashes
+about: Assist us in tracking down in-game crashes.
+For crashing while opening the mod, see 'Installation/Running Issues' below
-title: Tag of Nation(s) Affected - Summary of Crash
+title: Tag of Nation(s) Affected - Summary of In-game Crash
 labels: Crash
 assignees: ''